rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 ## Catalogs

 Selecting the `Home` icon lists all catalogs from your `$Home`.
-If there is attached a local disk, the first name of volume is automatically copied to the destination.
+If there is attached a local disk, the mounted volumes are presented.
+Select the homecatalog and mounted volume, return to main Task view and RsyncUI suggest some values.

 {{< figure src="/images/add/homecatalogs.png" alt="" position="center" style="border-radius: 8px;" >}}

+Return, select the left arrow on the toolbar, to main Task view.
+To add suggested task select `Return` on the toolbar.

-{{< figure src="/images/add/volumes.png" alt="" position="center" style="border-radius: 8px;" >}}
+{{< figure src="/images/add/homecatalogs_return.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Profiles

 Either add or delete profiles.
 A profile is only a catalog where data about tasks are saved.
 See tag about `config-file` where RsyncUI stores files.
+To delete a profile, selct profile and `trash` on toolbar.

 {{< figure src="/images/add/profiles.png" alt="" position="center" style="border-radius: 8px;" >}}